 Hubner was a late bloomer and in 1997, at the age of 30, he made his Serie A debut while playing for Brescia.
 Despite the veteran striker’s efforts, theBiancoazzurri were relegated that season however he would play an integral part in their revival, scoring 21 goals during the 1999/2000 season, guiding the club back to Serie A. The Rondinelle’s was the same age as Hubner and the two veterans went onto to terrorize Serie A, scoring 27 goals between them and helping Brescia to an impressive seventh place finish.

 The following season would be Il Bisone’s best.
 However, at the age of 34, Hubner was surplus to requirements at Brescia following the arrival of Albanian forward, Igli Tare.
 He was eventually snapped up by newly promoted Piacenza for £1.5m and it would prove an absolute bargain.
 Not only did Hubner score 24 goals but he also outscored the likes of Lazio’s Hernan Crespo (who cost a mere £35.5m), AC Milan’s, Andriy Shevchenko, Roma’s Vincenzo Montella and Inter’s Christian Vieri.
 His shear power and ability in the air made him a nightmare to play against and he was more like an old fashioned British centre forward than one of Serie A’s graceful best.

-Hubner eventually retired in 2005 at the age of 43 while playing for Mantova.
-Despite being one Italy’s deadliest forwards at the turn of the century; he never played for his country and never played for one of Italy’s ‘big clubs’.
+Hubner eventually retired in 2005, aged 43, while playing for Mantova.
+Despite being one of Italy’s deadliest forwards at the turn of the century, he never played for his country and never played for one of Italy’s ‘big clubs’.
 But this did not bother the humble man from Muggia, he just simply loved the game: